 - excessive tiredness

 The spots of purpura are fairly easy to tell apart from other rashes.
-Purpura may not be accompanied by itching or skin symptoms.
+Purpura may not occur with itching or skin symptoms.
 Finding the underlying cause of purpura can be tricky.

 Doctors often ask questions such as: